Homelessness in New York

-In September 2021, an average of 47,916 people slept in New York City's homeless shelters each night.
-This included 18,236 single adults, 14,946 children, and 14,734 adults in families.
-The total number peaked in November 2018, with 63,636 people sleeping in homeless shelters.
-Since March 2020, the number of people sleeping in shelters has declined significantly, likely an effect of the COVID-19 pandemic.
-The city reported that in 2019, 3,600 individuals experienced unsheltered homelessness (sleeping in public spaces such as streets and public transit rather than shelters).
+In recent years, homelessness in New York City has reached some of its highest levels since the Great Depression of the 1930s.
+As of July, 2024, over 132 thousand individuals slept in NYC homeless shelters, not accounting for the thousands sleeping in unsheltered public spaces.
+Over 200,000 members of the population were estimated to be temporarily doubled up in the homes of others, so the total estimate reaches nearly 350,000 homeless people, according to the Coalition for the Homeless.

+The number of homeless individuals residing in NYC's shelter system has skyrocketed in the past year, rising 53% in 2024 when compared to the statistics in 2023, despite efforts from Mayor Eric Adams.

+Demographics

 The Coalition for the Homeless, a New York-based non-profit organization, reports that 30% of single adults entering the shelter system each year enter directly from institutional settings.
 In 2018 6,100 adults entered from institutional settings, including: 3,466 from prison, 1,294 from non-hospital facilities (i.e. nursing homes), 760 from psychiatric hospitals, and 580 discharged from Rikers Island.

 In 2019, 59% of Single Adults in shelters were Black, 27% were Hispanic, 10% were White (non-Hispanic), 4% Unknown/other, and 0.4% Asian/Pacific Islander.
-Black people are disproportionately homeless, making up only 29% of NYC residents (35% difference).
+Black people are disproportionately homeless, making up 29% of NYC residents (35% difference).
 Whites are underrepresented, making up 32% of NYC residents (22% difference).
+The NYC Asian homeless population is marginally higher than the statistic shown above, and found in Chinatown based shelters or are on the streets.

+As of 2024, additional demographic data was released, revealing that 71% of those in homeless shelters were part of families, which included 45,852 children.
+45% were new arrivals, consisting of 65,731 individuals, suggesting a significant increase in the homeless problem.

 History

 In 1979, a New York City lawyer, Robert Hayes, brought a class action suit before the courts, Callahan v.
 Carey, against the City and State, arguing for a person's state constitutional "right to shelter".
 It was settled as a consent decree in August 1981.
 The City and State agreed to provide board and shelter to all homeless men who met the need standard for welfare or who were homeless by certain other standards.
 By 1983 this right was extended to homeless women.
+Despite this, 70% of homeless refuse shelter and help when assist programs approach them.

-On March 18, 2013, the New York City Department of Homeless Services reported that the sheltered homeless population consisted of:
+In March 2013, the New York City Department of Homeless Services reported that the sheltered homeless population consisted of: